Carlotta Maury

 Carlotta Maury in a Paleontology Laboratory, at Cornell University 1902.

 Fossils that were found by Carlotta Maury, areas of Old Eocene beds in Trinidad.

-Carlotta Joaquina Maury (January 6, 1874 – January 3, 1938) was a geologist, stratigrapher, paleontologist, and was one of the first women to work as a professional scientist in the oil and gas industry.
-She worked as a palaeontologist within an oil company; she was a petroleum geologist at Royal Dutch Shell.
-Maury focused on Tertiary mollusks.
-Maury initially taught in universities after attending Cornell University finishing with a PhD in 1902, although she had trouble achieving a full-time position.
-However, she really wanted to pursue paleontological expeditions.
-Even though she went on to later be successful, there were still elements of difficulty in her early career, in some ways due to her gender.
-In the early 1900s there were hardly any women with a career in science.
-Maury was one of those few women that pursued the sciences.
+Carlotta Joaquina Maury (January 6, 1874 – January 3, 1938) was a geologist, stratigrapher and paleontologist, specialising in Tertiary mollusks.
+She was one of the first women to work as a professional scientist in the oil and gas industry, consulting as a palaeontologist and as a petroleum geologist at Royal Dutch Shell in 1910 and later General Asphalt Co.

 Early life

 Carlotta Joaquina Maury was born on January 6, 1874, in Hastings-on-Hudson, New York.
-Maury's father was the Reverend Mytton Maury, a direct descendant of the Reverend James Maury and one of the sons of Sarah Mytton Maury.
+Her father was the Reverend Mytton Maury, son of Sarah Mytton Maury and a direct descendant of the Reverend James Maury.
 Maury's mother was Virginia Draper, a daughter of Antonia Coetana de Paiva Pereira Gardner and Dr. John William Draper.
+The latter, with his son Henry Draper, were pioneering astronomers who privately funded the Harvard Observatory.
+Her other maternal grandfather, Daniel Gardner, was physician to Carlota Joaquina of Spain and her husband John VI of Portugal, titular Emperor of Brazil.

-Early in Maury's life, her mother and father gave her a love for nature by exposing her to the wonders of the natural world.
-Her Grandfather, Daniel Gardner was the Emperor of Brazil's physician.
-As a Maury, she was the sixth generation of her family to live in the United States along with her siblings.
-Her sister, Antonia Maury became an astronomer, and worked as a scientist and a mathematician in Harvard Observatory.
-Maury's other sister, Sarah Mytton Maury died in her early childhood.
-Lastly, John William Draper was her brother who went on to be an established surgeon in New York.
-Maury was also the granddaughter of John William Draper and a niece of Henry Draper, both pioneering astronomers who privately funded the Harvard Observatory.
+Her sister, Antonia Maury became an astronomer, and worked as a scientist and a mathematician in the Harvard Observatory.
+Another sister, Sarah Mytton Maury died in early childhood.
+Her brother John William Draper became an established surgeon in New York.
+Maury and her siblings were the sixth generation of the Maury family to live in the United States.

+Early in her life, Maury's parents instilled in her a love for nature by exposing her to the wonders of the natural world.

 Education

 From 1891 to 1894, Maury attended Radcliffe College.
 One of the founding members of Radcliffe College and the first president, Elizabeth Agassiz, played a key role in Maury's education.
 Maury received the Schulyer Fellowship and the Sarah Berliner Research Fellowship while attending Cornell University.
-Maury later attended Jardin des Plantes in Paris from 1899 to 1900 and Columbia University.
-After spending a year at Sorbonne for post-graduate studies, in 1902, Maury completed her PhD in paleontology at Cornell University.
+She later studied at the Jardin des Plantes in Paris from 1899 to 1900 and at Columbia University.
+After spending a year at the Sorbonne for post-graduate studies, in 1902, Maury completed her PhD in paleontology at Cornell University.
 Gilbert Dennison Harris was Maury's mentor throughout her palaeontology education career.